Supermagnum/ancient-sound/README.md

 A iron age lyre.

-A bronze age lure ( included because that these was also used during the iron age)
+A bronze age lure ( included because that these was also used during the iron age).

 A Buzzing bone ( bone with hole threaded on an string, rotated with bow or similar ).